Santa Barbara Composite Squadron 131

 Prospective Cadet Members

-Thank you for taking interest in our squadron.
-Kids can join from ages 12-18 and can stay a cadet until they are 21 years old.
-In the Cadet Program, we offer teens a new perspective of aviation as well as getting a glimpse of the military.
-Since Civil Air Patrol is an auxiliary to the U.S Air force, teens get to learn all about aerospace from fundamentals of flight all they way to astronomy.
+In the Cadet Program, we offer teens a new perspective on aviation as well as getting a glimpse of the military.
+Since Civil Air Patrol is an auxiliary to the U.S Air Force, teens get to learn all about aerospace from fundamentals of flight all the way to astronomy.
 Cadets, do get to fly as well which makes the program fun.
-Cadets get to fly in a small airplane (Cessna 182) and get hands on flying for 1.5 hours.
-Our cadets get to fly around the Santa Ynez area and also along the Santa Barbara coast.
+Cadets get to fly in a small airplane (Cessna 182 and Cessna 172) and get hands-on flying for 1.5 hours.
+Our cadets get to fly around the Santa Ynez Valley and also along the Santa Barbara coast.
+For those who want to take their flying to a new level, Civil Air Patrol offers Scholarships that will pay for their entire pilot training to obtain their private pilot license.
+Today's cost to obtain a Private Pilot License is around $20,000.
+As part of the cadet program, Civil Air Patrol has its own National Power Flight Academy as one of the amazing national cadet activities the program can offer.

-If teens are looking at maybe going into the military after high school, the Civil Air Patrol program would be a great start to get a feel of what its like to be in the military.
-The Civil Air Patrol is part of the Air force total force, so we practice Air force customs.
-Cadets get to wear air force uniforms such as Air force Blues and Airman Battle Uniforms.
-Cadets must uphold their standards to wear their uniform as it is a privilege to wear the Air force uniform.
-With that, they must make sure the uniform looks well kept and worn according to uniform regulations.
-They will learn to build character and also they will learn how to lead others by following current cadets who are Non Commission Officers who dedicate their time to teach cadets and make sure they are on the right path.
+If teens are looking to join the military after high school, the Civil Air Patrol program would be a great start to get a feel of what it's likeCivil Air Patrol is part of the Air Force total force, so we practice Air Force customs.
+Cadets get to wear Air Force uniforms such as Air Force Blues and Airman Battle Uniforms.
+Cadets must uphold their standards to wear their uniform as it is a privilege to wear the Air Force uniform.
+With that, they must make sure the uniform looks well-kept and worn according to uniform regulations.
+They will learn to build character and also learn how to lead others by following current cadets who are Non-Commission Officers who dedicate their time to teaching cadets and making sure they are on the right path.
 “Learning to follow is the beginning of leadership” is the statement for cadets to base their leadership skills on.
+Yes, we represent the U.S Air Force, but we are not a member of the armed forces, and cadets are never obligated to sign up with the military.
+Cadets who do choose to join the military become successful leaders but even those who do not, have a strong foundation as a leader in the civilian world and can take all the skills they learned as a cadet and apply it in their career.

 First Lieutenant Tyler Epley